IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/tutorial/hello-world-revisited.rst

    :code:

-Try this: run the questionnaire you've made in the previsou tutorial.
+Try this: run the questionnaire you've made in the previous tutorial.
 Now, merge the set nodes.
 At the prompt, type ``\reload``.

 The runtime reloads the questionnaire, and executes it.
 If you look at the trace (that's ``\trace``, remember?) you'll see only a single ``set`` node was used.